DSC-SIST/D-Bug/JavaScript/Question_13/README.md

+Question:
-problem:program to check the number of occurrence of a character
+program to check the number of occurrence of a character

+Difficulty Level : Essay

 output:
 Enter a string: sathyabama